mui/material-ui/docs/pages/blog/mui-core-v5.md

 They estimate that applying new styles on top of the Material Design components will be faster than creating components from scratch or picking another library.
 They estimate that it will be performant enough, and they won't miss too much freedom.

-This tradeoff work **really well** when having a small, constrained engineering team or a large team building internal (/secondary) tools.
+This tradeoff works **really well** when having a small, constrained engineering team or a large team building internal (/secondary) tools.
 But what about the medium/large size engineering team that works on ambitious projects?
 Shouldn't they have a better option than building the components from scratch to not include Material Design and maximize freedom?

 This is this problem that our team started working on.